MarianeAlgayer/star-wars-planets-search-project/README.md

 ## Technologies

-HTML5, CSS3, JS ES6, React, Context API, React Hooks.
+HTML, CSS, JavaScript, ReactJS, Context API, React Hooks.

 ## How to download and run the project